brianlam38/Sec-Cheatsheets/OSCP/OSCP_Buffer_Overflow_Win32.md

 ```

 Look at the value in the **EIP** register.
+* `EIP` is the register that we want to control.
-* It is where we want to store the address of a `JMP ESP` instruction, to re-direct execution flow.
+* We want to store the address of a `JMP ESP` instruction in EIP, to re-direct execution flow.
 * Exploit execution flow: EIP -> JMP ESP -> ESP (shellcode location)

 EIP value: 39694438